Achievable logoAchievable logo

 Chapter mapping

 Achievable’s MCAT course is structured around the AAMC’s official content category framework.
-The table below outlines how each of our chapters aligns with the corresponding AAMC categories, providing a clear roadmap for targeted and efficient studying.
+The table below shows how each chapter maps to the corresponding AAMC categories, so you can plan your studying in a targeted, efficient way.

 • Enzyme structure, function and activity